circleci/circleci-docs/jekyll/_cci2/sample-config.md

 ## Jobs Overview

 Jobs are a collection of Steps.
-In 2.0, the `machine:` key is nested under `jobs:`.
+In 2.0, the `machine` key is nested under `jobs`.
 The `docker:` and `image:` keys are new and replace the `dependencies:` and `database:` keys in 1.0.
 This change enables continued use of previously configured `machine` executor runs and adds the ability to reference any public Docker image in your `config.yml` file.

 ## Steps Overview